thrama/lyrixgram/README.md

 ### Installing

 The first step needed to do is create the file for the credentials.

-I created a JSON file in the conf directory.
+You have to create a JSON file in the /conf directory.
 The structure of the file is:

 ```
 {